mauroepce/support-agent-api/README.md

 ## How It Works

-1. **User Registration**: Companies can register and gain access to a dashboard.
+1. **User Registration**: Companies register to access a dashboard.
-2. **Knowledge Base Integration**: Users can integrate their existing knowledge base with the support agent.
+2. **Knowledge Base Integration**: Users can connect their existing knowledge base.
-3. **Platform Integration**: Connect with platforms like Jira Service Management and WhatsApp.
+3. **Multi-Platform Integration**: Seamless connection with helpdesk and messaging platforms.
-4. **AI Interactions**: AI agent responds to internal customer queries based on the connected knowledge base.
+4. **AI Interactions**: AI agent responds to internal customer queries via the integrated knowledge base.
-5. **Ticket Generation**: If the AI agent cannot resolve an issue, it will prompt to generate a Jira ticket.
+5. **Multi-Platform Ticket Generation**: Creates tickets in various helpdesk systems if queries are unresolved.

 ## Coming Soon